The Complete Guide to Renting a Scooter on Rarotonga

 Do You Need a License to Hire a Scooter on Rarotonga?

 The first thing you need to know about hiring a scooter on Rarotonga is that you will need to apply for a visitor motorcycle license, which includes a theory and practical examination.
-Luckily, we have a complete guide on the process, How to Get a Rarotonga Scooter License which explains everything.
+Luckily, we have a comprehensive guide on the process, How to Get a Rarotonga Scooter License, which explains everything.

 Polynesian Rental Cars & Bikes

-Pick-up and drop-off locations include: St Joseph Road Avarua, Aroa Beach, Edgewater Resort & Spa, Rarotonga International Airport, Titikaveka & Wash Bay*, Mairie Nui Drive Avarua*, Club Raro Resort* and Muri Beach*.
+Pick-up and drop-off locations include: St Joseph Road Avarua, Aroa Beach, Edgewater Resort & Spa, Rarotonga International Airport, Titikaveka & Wash Bay, Mairie Nui Drive Avarua, and Muri Beach.
 One-way rentals are available.
-They also offer free pick-up and drop-off to accommodations.
+They also offer free pick-up and drop-off at accommodations.

 Scooters available include:

 Drivers must be at least 18 years old to rent a scooter.
-Third-party liability and collision damage waiver is included with an excess of NZ$2,500.
-The excess rate can be reduced to NZ$1,000/$0 by purchasing an excess reducer for around NZ$5/$19 a day.
+Third-party liability and collision damage waiver are included with an excess of NZ$2,500.
+The excess rate can be reduced to NZ$ 1,000 or NZ$0 by purchasing an excess reducer for around NZ$5 or NZ$19 per day.

 Pick-up and drop-off locations include: Muri (opposite the driveway to the Muri Beach Club Hotel).
 Airport pick-up and drop-off are available for a fee (around NZ$30).